-Raleigh Society started a new mentoring project with Boys’ Town.
-Volunteers are given the opportunities to mentor 18-20 boys through adventure-based activities over a period of 9 months.
-Activities frequency is around once every 2-3 weeks.
-Boys’ Town provides lodging and residential care for boys aged 11-18 who come primarily from large, troubled, single parent and/or financially needy families.
+The third instalment of Rakan Raleigh saw the start of a new mentoring project with Boys’ Town, where volunteers are given the opportunity to mentor 18 to 20 boys through adventure-based activities over a period of 9 months.
+Mentoring activities were held once every two to three weeks.
+Boys’ Town provides lodging and residential care for boys aged 11 to 18 who come from large, troubled, single parent and/or financially needy families.

-After coming back from Operation Mingalaba in 1999, a group of volunteers has embarked on a community project with the Institute of Mental Health from 2000.
-They have been working with IMH staff (doctors, occupational therapists, social workers) to organize activities for IMH patients.
-Their objectives are: to raise mental health awareness among volunteers and public, to de-stigmatize mental illnesses, as well as to create opportunities for psychiatric patients to be involved in social and recreational activities outside of hospital setting.
+After coming back from Operation Mingalaba in 1999, a group of volunteers embarked on a community project with the Institute of Mental Health from 2000, working with IMH staff (doctors, occupational therapists and social workers) to organise activities for IMH patients.
+Their objectives are to raise mental health awareness among volunteers and public, to destigmatise mental illnesses, as well as to create opportunities for psychiatric patients to be involved in social and recreational activities outside of hospital settings.

-In 2000, a visit to the Zoological Gardens was organized for a group of 40 patients from the chronic wards.
-In 2001, another group of patients made a trip to Marina South to participate in telematch and kite-flying activities, which was followed by a steamboat dinner.
-The following year 2002, the patients had the privilege to take the MRT to Changi Airport under close guidance by the volunteers and IMH staff.
-This event was followed by a barbecue dinner at IMH premise.
-In year 2003, they had the privilege to work with the Early Psychosis Intervention Program patients and went on a city treasure hunt together.
-In recognition of the group effort, IMH awarded a Group Long Service award to Raleigh Society in October 2004.
+In 2000, a visit to the Zoo was organized for a group of 40 patients from the chronic wards.
+In 2001, another group of patients made a trip to Marina South to participate in telematch and kite-flying activities, followed by a steamboat dinner.
+The following year, in 2002, the patients had the privilege to take the MRT to Changi Airport under close guidance of the volunteers and IMH staff.
+This event was followed by a barbecue dinner at IMH premises.
+In 2003, the team had the privilege to work with the Early Psychosis Intervention Program patients and went on a city treasure hunt together.
+In recognition of the group effort, IMH awarded a Group Long Service award to Raleigh Singapore in October 2004.